-In a word – this is a time for raising brand awareness!
+In other words, this is the best time to raise brand awareness!

-The Situation: A potential customer has arrived to your website for the first time OR has been around before but only superficially, without ever exploring further than homepage.
-This is what SEMRush refers to as “indirect customer acquisition” – you are not close to converting a customer into, say, making a purchase…
+A potential customer has arrived at your website for the first time OR has been around before but only superficially, without ever exploring further than the home page.
+This is what SEMrush refers to as “indirect customer acquisition” – you are not close to converting a customer into, say, making a purchase…

-…BUT, if you play your cards right in terms of content, they may be hooked and interested to come back for more – gradually inching towards conversion.
+…BUT, if you play your cards right in terms of content, they may be hooked and interested to come back for more – gradually inching toward conversion.

-Your Goal: Raising brand awareness and educating users/visitors in the purpose of turning them into a loyal visitor and, eventually, convertee.
+Raising brand awareness and educating users/visitors for the purpose of turning them into loyal visitors and, eventually, convertees.

-Strategy: Making your potential customers interested in a brand by pointing out the values and benefits it has for their needs and problems.
-This makes top of the conversion funnel primarily:
+Help your potential customers become interested in your brand by pointing out the values and benefits it has for their needs and problems.
+The content in the top of the conversion funnel should be:

-- Educational (talk about topics that interest your customer and educate them – convey the image of authority on the given subject)
+- Educational: talk about topics that interest your customers and educate them – convey the image of authority on the given subject

-- Talking about the customer and your understanding for their needs – NOT about yourself or the product
+- Full of understanding for your customers’ needs: talk about the customer needs and empathize with your audience, DO NOT talk about yourself or the product

-The reasoning behind this is simple: the better they are educated (by you) on a subject that matters to them, the more likely they will be to convert.
+The reasoning behind this is simple: the better your customers are educated (by you) on a subject that matters to them, the more likely they are to convert.

-Pro Tip: Useful types of content in this phase would be
+Useful types of content in this phase include:

-Stage 2 (The Critical Point): Middle Of The Conversion Funnel – Consideration And Evaluation
+Stage 2: Middle Of The Conversion Funnel – Consideration And Evaluation

 Using videos on landing pages can increase conversion rates by 86%